-- 1. Strategic Goals Statements of public policy adopted by the Board of County Supervisors through the 2004-2008 Strategic Plan.
-There are six County strategic goal areas: Community Development; Economic Development, Education, Human Services, Public Safety and Transportation. - 2.
+- 1. Strategic Goals Statements of public policy adopted by the Board of County Supervisors.
+There are six County strategic goal areas: Community Development, Economic Development, Education, Human Services, Public Safety and Transportation. - 2.
 Goal General statements of the public policy mission and intent of each program.
 These are not included in the Prince William County 2004-2008 Strategic Plan. - 3.
 Desired Community Outcomes Key outcomes with targets that demonstrate how the community or individual will benefit or change based on achieving the goal.
-Community outcomes are adopted by the Board of County Supervisors in the strategic plan, taken from the annual citizen telephone survey, or developed by agencies based on their mission and goals. - 4.
+Community outcomes are adopted by the Board of County Supervisors in the strategic plan, taken from the annual citizen telephone survey or developed by agencies based on their mission and goals. - 4.
 Outcome Trends Multi-year trends for the community and program outcomes.
-The unit of measure is stated and the numerical targets shown for FY 06, FY 07 and FY 08 as adopted by the Board of County Supervisors.
-Actual data is shown for FY 05 and FY 06. - Objectives Measurable statements of what the program will accomplish during the fiscal year to achieve the larger goal and community outcomes targets. - 6.
-Activities Measurable statements describing the
+The unit of measure is stated and the numerical targets shown for

-- jobs performed in order to achieve the objectives. - 7.
+- FY 07, FY 08 and FY 09 as adopted by the Board of County Supervisors.
+Actual data is shown for FY 06 and FY 07. - Objectives Measurable statements of what the program will accomplish during the fiscal year to achieve the larger goal and community outcomes targets. - 6.
+Activities Measurable statements describing the jobs performed in order to achieve the objectives. - 7.
 Activity Costs Statement of the expenditure budget for each activity. - 8.
 Service Levels Performance measures are displayed for each program and activity.
 Service level targets represent agency performance objectives for the year.
-The unit of measure is stated and the numerical targets shown for FY 06, FY 07 and FY 08 as adopted by the Board of County Supervisors.
-Actual data is reported for FY 05 and FY 06.
+The unit of measure is stated and the numerical targets shown for FY 07, FY 08 and FY 09 as adopted by the Board of County Supervisors.
+Actual data is reported for FY 06 and FY 07.